GenesisFan64/Marsiano-MARS/README.md

 - If the SH2 peforms it's DMA (Channel 0) and the DESTINATION gets poked (READ/WRITE) it will abort the DMA transfer entirely.
 - After setting _DMAOPERATION to 1 (Start DMA) you must wait 5 nops or the DMA will get cancelled.
 - Writing DREQ's FIFO only works properly on the $880000/$900000 68k areas.
 If doing the writes in RAM ($FF0000) will miss some words during transfer.
+- Writing pixels in to the framebuffer BYTEs cause a small delay.

 A prebuilt binary is located in the /out folder (rom_mars.bin) for testing, works on any Genesis/MD flashcart WITH the 32X inserted.
 If it doesn't boot or it freezes: I probably broke something without testing on HW